Dark War REBOOTED RPG and SKIRMISH game is now shipping.

-Want the Dark War RPG AND both Dark War novels?
+Download the Character Generation Sheet here.
+Want the Dark War REBOOTED RPG and SKIRMISH game AND both Dark War novels?
 Click here for a discounted bundle.

+But enough of the hoopla, let's talk game.
 Dark War uses a simple system, based on a single rule.
 Anytime you role a 4 or greater you get a success.
-That success might mean you pump two AK-47 rounds into a werewolf, or that your nurse heals a team member, or a witch gains control of a weak-minded soldier, forcing him to fire on his comrade.
+In Dark War, that success might mean you pump two AK-47 rounds into a werewolf, or that your nurse heals a team member, or a witch gains control of a weak-minded soldier, forcing him to fire on his comrade.
 What varies are the dice that you use.
 When building your own character, you assign a fixed number of dice (4 x D4, 3 x D6, 2 x D8) to seven attributes--Shooting, Melee, Speed, Intelligence, Charm, Will, and Dodge-- to determine what type of individual you control.
 The more dice and the better the dice assigned to an attribute, the greater chance you have or rolling successes.
 But the customization doesn't end there.
 You can use experience points to buy Kickers, such as "Rifles," which adds an extra D6 when firing a rifle or "Power of Prayer" that allows a character to heal a teammate within two squares.
 Two many options?
 Just choose a group of pre-generated characters from the bestiary, slap them on the provided map, and have at it.
 Or, if you prefer, you can fight out one of the three, included skirmishes

 Obviously attributes such as Charm and Intelligence can be put to great use when roleplaying, but Dark War's unique Action Cards ensure they are relevant even when fighting a quick skirmish.
 For example, when an opponent activates a character you can slap the Fear Action Card on them, forcing them to pass an Intelligence test or lose all their actions.
 Other Action Cards can reload a weapon, add a die to melee, or even heal a wound.